STEP - Summer STudies Enrichment Program (Grades 6-9)

 • Fantasy Role-Playing Games: Come play and create with us!
 We’ll have fun at the intersection of storytelling, gaming, and acting.
 Whether you’re experienced with running games of your own, a novice of just a few encounters, or a complete newbie to the world of table-top RPGs, we’d love to have you join us!
 (Weeks of July 8, 15, 22, and 29)

-• Flash Fiction: This fascinating Flash Fiction class focuses on creating fictional stories that are extremely short, from 1.500 words to just 6.
-You’ll get to experiment with different genres, such as sci-fi, memoir, and ghost stories.
+• Flash Fiction:This fascinating workshop focuses on creating fictional stories that are extremely brief, from the shockingly short six-word stories up to just 100 words (just 1-2 paragraphs.)
+You’ll get to experiment with different genres, such as sci fi, memoir, and even ghost stories, if you’re feeling brave.
 You’ll learn the importance of vivid imagery, deep characterization, and surprise endings.
-Practicing flash helps to rid you of writer’s block; unleash your imagination; edit like a pro, and make every word count.
-Learning to say a lot with few words is not just a fun challenge, but also a skill that will serve students well throughout life.
-(Weeks of July 8 and 22)
+Practicing flash helps rid you of writer’s block; unleash your imagination; edit like a pro, and make every word count.
+Learning to say a lot with few words is not just a fun challenge, but a skill that will serve you well throughout life.
+(Week of July 22)

 • History of the Olympic Games: The modern Olympic Games are perhaps the most watched and widely recognized sports event in world history.
 For more than 120 years, the Olympic Games have brought countries together from around the world.
 Many believe the Olympics to be a purely athletic competition, but this is a major misconception!
 Starting from the Olympics’ reboot in 1896, join a Sidwell Friends School Upper School History teacher to explore how the games became an international venue that brought together politics, gender, race, and athletics.
 Learn about the history of the modern Olympics Games; the triumphs, the setbacks, the moments that changed history!
 NOTE: Students can enroll for multiple weeks; content will vary by week.
 Students should not enroll twice in the same week.
-(Weeks of July 8 and 15)
+(Week of July 15)

 • Improv Basics: Got Game?
 Like to play games and have fun?
 Then this is the class for you.
 You’ll get to play theater games, story games, musical games, guessing games, gibberish games, and more while practicing improv.
 You’ll learn to trust and support your fellow teammates, build scenes together out of thin air, and think fast on your feet.
 Improv boosts your confidence, imagination, teamwork, creativity, and communication skills.
 You’ll even have the chance to test drive your new improv skills by performing a few games together as a troupe at the Friday showcase!
 Join us and learn how to “Yes, and—” your way through life!
 (Weeks of July 8, 15, 22, and 29)